Functional normalizing flow for statistical inverse problems of partial differential equations: Conditional Normalizing Flow in Function Space

 \section{Conditional Normalizing Flow in Function Space}

-While Section $\ref{sec:functional normalizing flow}$ establishes the theoretical framework for functional normalizing flow, the practical application of Algorithm $\ref{alg A}$ is hindered by the computational cost of repeatedly solving forward problems.
+While Section \ref{sec:functional normalizing flow} establishes the theoretical framework of functional normalizing flow, the practical application of Algorithm \ref{alg A} is hindered by the computational cost of repeatedly solving forward problems.
 To address this limitation, strategies for reducing the algorithm's iteration are essential.

-In order to mitigate the computational burden, we propose conditional functional normalizing flow, which involve pre-training a model to map measurement data and their corresponding measurement points to the parameters of a functional normalizing flow, enabling efficient estimation of posterior for new measurement.
+In order to mitigate the computational burden, we propose conditional functional normalizing flow, which involve pre-training a model to map measurement data and their corresponding measurement points to the parameters of a functional normalizing flow, enabling efficient estimation of posterior for new measurement { (similar techniques have also been employed for normalizing flows in Euclidean space \cite{ardizzone2019guided, winkler2019learning})}.

-Our objective is to learn the map from measurement information (measurement data $\bm{d}$ and their corresponding measurement points $\bm{x}$) to the parameters of a functional normalizing flow model, enabling approximation of posterior corresponding to the given measurement information.
+Our objective is to learn the map from measurement information (measurement data $\bm{d}$ and their corresponding measurement points $\bm{x}$) to the parameters of a functional normalizing flow, enabling approximation of posterior corresponding to the given measurement information.
 Following model training, the conditional functional normalizing flow can efficiently generate approximate posterior for new measurement information.
 While this provides an initial estimate, further refinement can be achieved through fine-tuning the model on specific measurement information, leveraging the initial estimate as a starting point.
 This approach significantly reduces the number of iterations required compared with training from a random initialization.